 The feisty Astros threw everything they could at the Cardinals.
 Roger Clemens, unretired and tough as ever, grounded St. Louis in Game Four.
-Unheralded pitcher Brandon Backe—322 career wins behind Clemens—threw eight shutout innings, allowing just a hit and two walks, in Game Five.
+Unheralded pitcher Brandon Backe—322 career wins behind Clemens— threw eight shutout innings in Game Five, allowing just a hit and two walks.
 Young closer Brad Ridge was all but untouchable.
-And on offense, the Astros got a one-man show from center fielder Carlos Beltran, a midseason pick-up who escaped obscurity in Kansas City and basked in the long-overdue glow of the spotlight with a sensational performanceBeltran’s NLCS numbers included a .412 batting average, 12 runs, four home runs, four steals and a number of spectacular catches in the outfield..
+And on offense, the Astros got a one-man show from center fielder Carlos Beltran, a midseason pick-up who escaped obscurity in Kansas City and basked in the long-overdue glow of the spotlight with a sensational performance.

 All this, and Houston fell short.
 Home field advantage came in handy for the Cardinals, who overcame three losses at Houston by winning all four games played at St. Louis—including an assertive Game Seven effort in which the Cardinals outlasted Clemens and kept Beltran hitless.

 The Boston Red Sox were hardly perfect in the first two games of the World Series against St. Louis at Fenway Park, committing four errors in each game.
 But destiny has a way of overcoming such travails, and the Red Sox won both contests, 11-9 and 6-2.